 Pollinators: Bees and other beneficial insects.
 Black-eyed Susans are host plants to bordered patch, gorgone checkerspot and silvery checkerspot butterflies.
 Black-eyed Susans provide food and cover for several bird species.

-Flowers: The daisy-like flowers are 2″-3″ wide and are formed by yellow ray flowers surrounding a cone of brown ray flowers.
+Flowers: The daisy-like flowers are 2-3″ wide and are formed by yellow ray flowers surrounding a cone of brown disk flowers.

 Name: The scientific name “hirta” means “hairy” or “rough.”
-Named for Olaf Rudbeck – botanist at the University in Upsala, Sweden.
+The genus is named for Olaf Rudbeck – botanist at the University in Upsala, Sweden.